COMBAR Constitution

 North American Meeting 2024 Stockholm, Sweden

-We are fortunate to be joined by both The Lady Chief Justice, Baroness Sue Carr, DBE, PC, and The Hon.
+The successful meeting was held in Stockholm from the 29th May – 31st May.
+We were fortunate to be joined by both The Lady Chief Justice, Baroness Sue Carr, DBE, PC, and The Hon.
 Mr Justice Foxton, the Judge in Charge of the Commercial Court, as our Judicial Guests.

-The conference will consist of sessions addressing contemporary issues for commercial litigators including Law and Technology, Issues in Cross-Border Litigation, and Perspectives in Advocacy at both first instance and appellate level.
-On the Thursday morning there will be a breakfast for Juniors kindly hosted by our Judicial Guests.
+The meeting was primarily held at the Hotel At Six, and at the nearby Nordic Light Hotel.
+The conference consisted of sessions addressing contemporary issues for commercial litigators including Law and Technology, Issues in Cross-Border Litigation, and Perspectives in Advocacy at both first instance and appellate level.
+A breakfast for Juniors was kindly hosted by our Judicial Guests.

 Combined North American and Offshore Meeting 2023, Boston, USA